BOYS OF SUMMER TOURNAMENT RULES

 Rule 25- Protests must be lodged at the time of incident with the home plate umpire before the next pitch is thrown.
 A phone call to the President within 24 hours and a written application of protest within 72 hours are required.
 The protest committee will determine the outcome and has the authority to overturn the decision made on the field.
 The protest committee will decide the outcome of the protest and if a replay of the game is necessary from the point of protest.
 It could also have no bearing on the league standings and will not warrant continuation.

 Rule 26- Only games suspended by weather can be played to completion.
 Suspended games are official if the visitor is trailing after four innings of at bats or the home team is trailing after four innings of at bats.
 If the visitor takes the lead in the top of the fifth or sixth inning and the home team does not bat in the bottom of the inning, the game reverts back to the previous fully played inning.
 It is the responsibility of both managers to agree on a replacement date, time and field for games stopped by adverse weather.
 The division coordinator must approve the game and assign umps.

-Rule 27- Teams must input results and statistics on Leaguelineup.com/liboysofsummer within 24 hours of completion.
+Rule 27- Teams must input results on Leaguelineup.com/liboysofsummer within 24 hours of completion.

 Rule 28- Standings for division championships and eligibility for post-season play will be determined by the following: A) won-lost percentage B) runs allowed C) runs for D) playoff E) A team must play in at least 21 games to be eligible for the playoffs unless inclement weather forces the competition committee to reduce the games played to a lower number.